hashgraph/hedera-local-node/README.md

             --h or --host to override the default host.
             --balance to set starting hbar balance of the created accounts.
-            --async to enable or disable asynchronous creation of accounts.
+            --async to enable or disable asynchronous creation of accounts. debug [timestamp] - Parses and prints the contents of the record file that has been created during the selected timestamp.
+                        Important: Local node must be started with the -g, --enable-debug flag to enable this feature
 ```

 Note: Generated accounts are 3 types (ECDSA, Alias ECDSA and ED25519).
 All of them are usable via HederaSDK.
 Only Alias ECDSA accounts can be imported into wallet like Metamask or used in ethers.